 We decided to address concerns with the toxicity in everyday cleaning products.
 Recently, a widely publicized incident made headlines when mixing cleaning products at a popular food chain resulting in one (1) death and injuring ten (10) others.
-The event occurred when an employee lost his life as a result of mixing two (2) popular industrial cleaning products, creating a fatal toxic chemical reaction.
-This article, written by Chemical & Engineering News, explains how the mixture dissolves the tissues in the lungs, which makes them unable to remove the gas instead, it forms liquid in the lungs, causing chemical pneumonia.
+The event occurred when an employee lost his life due to mixing two (2) popular industrial cleaning products, creating a fatal toxic chemical reaction.
+In this article, written by Chemical & Engineering News, they explain how the mixture dissolves the tissues in the lungs, which makes them unable to remove the gas; instead, it forms liquid in the lungs, causing chemical pneumonia.

-If your concerned your cleaning products may be making you sick, the first sign is feeling dizzy, light-headed, or a sudden onset of a headache.
+If you're concerned your cleaning products may be making you sick, the first sign is feeling dizzy, light-headed, or a sudden onset of a headache.
 You may also experience burning of your eyes or skin.
-It's common knowledge that mixing chemicals can cause allergens, irritants, and sensitizers, which can trigger asthma and possibly COPD.
+It's common knowledge that mixing chemicals can cause allergens, irritants, and sensitizers, triggering asthma and possibly COPD.
 In 2003, the American Thoracic Society published a consensus statement that concluded: approximately 15% of both asthma and COPD are likely to be work-related".

 Powerizer is a multi-purpose cleaner and detergent that effectively cleans everything dirty, so there is no need to use additives in the laundry, dish cleaning, or to mix multiple products to tackle household chores.
 We believe less is more, and additives are only complicating the chemistry to your already complicated list of popular cleaning products.

 Instead, consumers are adding fabric softener to your already scented laundry detergent and then sprinkling in scent boosters, which are only adding more residue to rinse away and increasing their chances of being exposed to allergens.
 Mixing bleach with other substances may result in acute irritant induced asthma.
-A color-safe bleach uses hydrogen peroxide or Sodium Percarbonates.
+A Color Safe Oxygen Bleach uses Hydrogen Peroxide or Sodium Percarbonate.
 Its common name is Soda Ash.
-Regular bleach uses hypochlorite, which is the active ingredient and works fast and can lighten the fibers and even break them down.
-Adding ammonia to bleach creates chloramine, another toxic gas.
-Mixing bleach with hydrogen peroxide creates an oxygen gas that can explode.
+Regular bleach uses Hypochlorite, which is the active ingredient and works fast and can lighten the fibers and even break them down.
+Adding Ammonia to bleach creates Chloramine, another toxic gas.
+Mixing bleach with Hydrogen Peroxide creates an Oxygen gas that can explode.